sdl002/Plotting_Intro_R/README.md

 ggplot2 is an R package that allows for customizable data visualization.
 It is part of the tidyverse package suite and is a very well maintained and continuously updated package. https://ggplot2.tidyverse.org/

-To use ggplot2, you will need to have access to `R`, and I reccomend following along with `RStudio`.
-You can either use a local installation or a server installation.
-To be able to reproduce the work in the following examples, I also reccomend using the Docker that is available: XXXX
+To use ggplot2, you will need to have access to `R`, and I recommend following along with `RStudio`.
+You can use a local installation, a server installation, or prefereably you can follow along using the docker image built by the dockerfile found here.

 To install ggplot2 you can do the following: